MASKONAUTS: TAP' TAP' TROUBLE!

 Environment: I created new assets (backgrounds, obstacles, stars, and clouds) and implemented systems to handle their spawning logic, movement speed, and animations.
 I also added particle effects for cloud and boundary interactions to enhance the game feel.
 Finally, I integrated a subtle Day & Night cycle that dynamically shifts the background as the player progresses through the level.

 New Game Mechanics: I added a High Score system with the specific constraint of saving data within the web browser.
 I also introduced New Collectibles with varying effects, a Victory Screen with its own music theme and visuals, and a new Bounce Mechanic.
-This allows the player to use the top and bottom of the screen to bounce at a tight angle and collect special coins.
+This allows the player to use the top and bottom of the screen to bounce at a tight angle to collect special coins and destroy enemies.
+Lastly, I added the possibility to unlock an Infinite Mode after completing the game for the first time.

-Core Mechanics: I have redesigned the health system so that it declines with every jump.
+New Rules: I redesigned the health system so that it declines with every jump.
 This creates a perfect balance between energy management and risk-taking.
 Hovering allows for precise control at the cost of higher energy consumption, while bouncing enables travel with minimal energy loss, though it proves trickier and riskier if an enemy or obstacle spawns in your path.
 By mastering these mechanics, players will find that progression feels more natural, rewarding both skill and perseverance.

 Options Menu: I added an options menu with sound settings (music and SFX).
 I also created a theme split into two tracks, each assigned to a specific slider so the player can immediately hear the result of their changes.
 Additionally, I added an option to reset progression (high scores and settings).